nawkboy/nawkboy.github.io/reference_info/GetKanbanProductionGuide.md

 + **Duffle Bag or Industrial Case**

   You will also want a container to keep all your game sets together.
 An old suitcase works well.
-An appropriately-sized duffle bag would also work well.
+An appropriately-sized duffle bag should also work well.
 A laminated game board is a little under 19 inches tall.
 You are therefore looking for a bag or suitcase which can easily hold several rolled-up laminated game boards approximately 5 inches in diameter and 19 inches long.
 You will also need room for the various laminated letter-sized sheets and a freezer bag of small stuff for each game set.

   The tightest I have been able to roll a stack of a dozen game boards without creasing them is 5 inches.
 A smaller number of boards will roll up tighter.
 The thickness of the paper and laminate also makes a difference.
 My collection of game sets were produced at different times by different printers.
 For whatever reason, some are much thicker than others and far harder to roll tightly.